-Simply put, Ozempic works by releasing its own insulin while also stimulating the release of your body’s own insulin.
+Simply put, it works by releasing its insulin while also stimulating the release of your body’s insulin.
 It kicks in when your blood sugar is low so that your body can slow down stomach digestion—this, in turn, reduces the amount of sugar released from your liver.

 How Do You Take Ozempic?